flutter/website/src/docs/development/data-and-backend/firebase.md

 ---

-Firebase is a Backend-as-a-Service (BaaS) app development platform That provides hosted backend services such as a realtime database, cloud storage, authentication, crash reporting, machine learning, remote configuration, and hosting for your static files.
+Firebase is a Backend-as-a-Service (BaaS) app development platform that provides hosted backend services such as a realtime database, cloud storage, authentication, crash reporting, machine learning, remote configuration, and hosting for your static files.